 Alpenyoga is offered to you and for you only!
 You won’t be doing yoga for anyone but yourself: not for your friends, not for your parents, not even for Alpengirl.
 You will be doing yoga to benefit yourself, your mind and your body.
 No judgement will be passed on yourself or others.
 Humor, patience, and kindness are integral components of yoga at Alpengirl camp.

 One of your Alpenguides will lead you through the yoga routine every morning.
-She will introduce each pose with specific instructions and attention to detail, while coaching you in uniting your breath with your movements.
-As you become more familiar with the yoga routine, she will allow you to do more on your own and, if you choose, you will have a chance to lead a few poses on your own!
+The Alpenguide will introduce each pose with specific instructions and attention to detail, while coaching you in uniting your breath with your movements.
+As you become more familiar with the yoga routine, leaders will allow you to do more on your own and, if you choose, you will have a chance to lead a few poses on your own!

 Yoga is Fun